ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 Somehow, my application was accepted ;-).
 At first, the Linux Kernel seemed quite difficult to understand what was going on.
 We were initially told to choose two subsystems to work on.

-However, I checked the syzbot website and randomly chose a simple [bug](https://syzkaller.appspot.com/bug?id=194151be8eaebd826005329b2e123aecae714bdb) related to the `trace` subsystem, specifically addressing the kernel ring buffer and somehow I ended up sending a [patch](https://lore.kernel.org/all/20251008172516.20697-1-ankitkhushwaha.linux@gmail.com/) for this fix.
+However, I checked the syzbot website and randomly chose a [bug](https://syzkaller.appspot.com/bug?id=194151be8eaebd826005329b2e123aecae714bdb) related to the `trace` subsystem, specifically addressing the kernel ring buffer and somehow I ended up sending a [patch](https://lore.kernel.org/all/20251008172516.20697-1-ankitkhushwaha.linux@gmail.com/) for this fix.

 I **personally advise** not to do this.